AdityaSavara/MSRESOLVE_Workshop/README.txt

     As noted in Section 3.1 of the Quickstart document, for this analysis there is no 'detectable' Ethene or Actylene (those are 'within error').
 There is only Ethane.
 The abilty to have error bars are an important feature of MSRESOLVE

 02 Creating a reference pattern file.
+   This section is OPTIONAL for MSRESOLVE, but is useful, as it describes how to retrieve reference patterns from online by use of JDXConverter (another program).
    Open the MoleculesInfo.tsv
    To add more molecueles, add rows with additional molecule names.
    When adding new molecules, it is possible to leave the number of electrons, molecular weight, etc. as blank: JDXConverter will retrieve the missing information from online as long as the molecule exists at NIST Webbook.

    Choose a molecule with a common name (such as acetone) and try removing the number of electrons and molecular weight.
+   Let's also add the molecule "methanol" at the bottom.
+   Open an anaconda prompt because JDXConverter does not work from spyder. use 'pip install -r requirements.txt'  (this is now for the JDXConverter.py requirements) Then 'python JDXConverter.py'
-   Then run JDXConverter.py.
-During the run, you can just press enter twice since we are not using any special options.
+   During the run, you can just press enter twice since we are not using any special option.
-   If it does not run, use 'pip install -r requirements.txt'  (this is now for the JDXConverter.py requirements)

    Open the output files and open the tsv file.